Crown Heights riot: Viewpoints

-An interview with Rabbi Shmuel Butman, published in 1991, mentions a police directive to Hatzolah to transport Lifsh, along with Jews already injured by rioters, without transporting either of the Cato children.
+An interview with Shmuel Butman, published in 1991, mentions a police directive to Hatzolah to transport Lifsh, along with Jews already injured by rioters, without transporting either of the Cato children.
 "We did exactly what the police officers wisely advised us."
 Based on protesters' statements and actions during the rioting, Butman said, "We were always hoping that after World War II no Jew would ever be killed just for being Jewish, but this is what happened in the city of New York."
-In his eulogy at the funeral, the Rev. Al Sharpton referred to "diamond dealers" (a Jewish business) and said, "It's an accident to allow an apartheid ambulance service in the middle of Crown Heights."
+In his eulogy at the funeral of Gavin Cato, the Rev. Al Sharpton said that "It's an accident to allow an apartheid ambulance service in the middle of Crown Heights" and referred to "diamond merchants right here in Crown Heights."

 A writer for City Journal criticized the news media for downplaying the role of antisemitism in the riots, noting various antisemitic displays, such as a banner displayed at the funeral of Cato that said, "Hitler did not do the job".
 Edward S. Shapiro, a historian at Seton Hall University, later described the riot as "the most serious anti-Semitic incident in American history" and published a book about it in 2006.
 He notes that there are many interpretations of what happened:

 Court case

-A grand jury composed of 10 black, 8 white, and 5 Hispanic jurors found no cause to indict Lifsh.
+A grand jury composed of 10 black, eight white, and five Hispanic jurors found no cause to indict Lifsh.
 Brooklyn District Attorney Charles J. Hynes explained that under New York law, the single act of "losing control of a car" is not criminal negligence, even if death or injury resulted.
 Lifsh waived immunity and testified before the grand jury.
 About an hour after hearing Lifsh's testimony, the grand jury voted not to indict him.
 Subsequently, Lifsh moved to Israel, where his family lives, because he claimed his life was threatened.
 In Israel, Lifsh settled in the Lubavitch village of Kfar Chabad.

 Afterwards, Hynes fought unsuccessfully for the public release of the testimony that the grand jury had heard.
 His lawsuit was dismissed, and the judge noted that more than three-quarters of the witnesses who had been contacted refused to waive their right to privacy.
 The judge also expressed concern for the witnesses' safety.

 Aftermath

 Impact on the 1993 mayoral race

 The Crown Heights riot contributed to the defeat of David Dinkins in his second mayoral bid.
-He was attacked by many political adversaries in his reelection bid, including vocal proponents of "black nationalism, back-to-Africa, economic radicalism, and racial exclusiveness."
+He was attacked by many political adversaries in his reelection bid, including vocal proponents of "Black nationalism, back-to-Africa, economic radicalism, and racial exclusiveness."